-Welcome to Goals in Therapy
+Welcome toGoals in Therapy

 The Goal-Based Outcome (GBO) Tool

+The primary purpose of working with goals is to engage and understand what someone wants to be different in their life.
 Working with goals in therapy is a collaborative process, best done within a shared decision-making framework.
 If we listen well to our clients, their goals emerge from the stories they tell us about their lives, their difficulties, and things they would like to be different.
 Listening to these stories is part of what we all do in good, everyday therapeutic or clinical conversations.
 Using the GBO is a small step beyond usual clinical practice where, once the goals have emerged from conversation, we might help the client shape them, agree them together, and write them down to check we have both understood them.
 Once agreed we can be curious about where the client feels they are at in their journey towards making the changes in their lives that are important to them.

 The Goal-Based Outcomes (GBO) tool is a simple and effective method to track and measure progress and outcomes of an intervention.
 It is one of the most widely used tools across mental health settings.
 The GBO grew out of mental health and can be used in any setting that is change-focused and goal-oriented, including physical health, high performance environments and sport.

-The tool tracks what is arguably the most important thing to measure in any intervention: “Is this helping you make progress towards the things that you really want help with?”
+The GBO tool tracks what is arguably the most important thing to measure in any intervention: “Is this helping you make progress towards the things that you really want help with?”

 Working with Goals